-As a digital marketing agency, we deal daily with many different businesses and it’s increasingly common to hear stories of falling revenue, tighter budgets and increased uncertainty.
+As a digital marketing agency, we deal daily with While there may not be such a thing as a fixed digital agency price list, we've still had to readjust the way we approach marketing to keep pace with the changing economic environment. many different businesses and it’s increasingly common to hear stories of falling revenue, tighter budgets and increased uncertainty.

 If you’re a marketer or a business owner, the obvious question is what should you be doing if things get worse and Australia does indeed fall into recession?